nobuyuki83/Physics-based_Animation_2023S/doc/setup_glfw.md

 GLFW is a library to open a window with OpenGL graphics visualization.

 There are three ways to set up GLFW:
-- using package manager (for Mac and Ubuntu)
+1. using package manager (for Mac and Ubuntu)
-- download pre-build library (Mac and Windows)
+2. download pre-build library (Mac and Windows)
-- build the source code (for all OSs)
+3. build the source code (for all OSs)

-Below, we discuss these options in detail for each OS
+***This class support the option 1 and 3.*** Below, we discuss these options in detail for each OS

 ----